 Tejal is the Global Head of Talent at Kantar, a private-equity backed, world-leading data, insights, and consulting company.
 She leads organisational effectiveness, talent and leadership, manager development and learning.
 She is passionate about building a future-focused, skills-first organisation by developing home-grown leaders and empowering all colleagues to shape their career success.
 Tejal is a vocal advocate for inclusion and diversity with recognition on the Involve HERo’s Women Future Leaders Role Model list for successive years.
 She chairs Kantar’s largest employee resource group, Women at Kantar which drives positive change for women to ensure all women are empowered to be themselves and know their contributions are critical to Kantar’s success.

-Prior to that, Tejal was with Standard Chartered for 11 years in a variety of roles including leading strategic business transformations, investor relations and COO with a private equity and consulting background.
+Prior to that, Tejal was with Standard Chartered Bank for 11 years in a variety of roles including leading strategic business transformations, investor relations and COO with a private equity and consulting background.

 Can you tell us how you got into the D&I space?